-The XNet2 network is composed by several EVS video servers all connected with a 75-Ohm coaxial cable (BNC).
+The XNet2 network consists of several EVS video servers or other EVS hardware all connected with a 75-Ohm coaxial cable (BNC).

-The exchange between systems is operated through the SDTI interface at 1485 Mbps.
+The data exchange between systems is operated through the SDTI interface at 1485 Mbps, with non-relay connectors.